We are video journalists.

 Ben also worked as a volunteer recruiter for Oxfam Fulwood Road in Sheffield during his final year of university, running a social media-led campaign to encourage more people to volunteer within Oxfam.

-Ben graduated with a 2:1 in July 2017 and began working at Deadline Digital in September, where he now produces videos for a variety of different clients.
+Ben graduated with a 2:1 in July 2017 and began working at Deadline Digital in September of that year.
+He is involved in all aspects of the video production process for a wide variety of different clients.

 Tom Johnstone – Assistant Video Journalist